 Just like other animals, such as gerbils, for example, they will fight each other until the death just to claim their territory.
 This is a common occurrence amongst many different species in the animal kingdom, so the fact that leopard geckos do it is no surprise.

 Doing this can be pretty costly due to having to buy equipment for two different geckos, but in order to avoid any conflict, it’s the only way.
-I always recommend at least a 20-gallon tank ( link to Amazon if interested ), even for babies, but if you do decide to get two males and house them separately, it wouldn’t hurt to get two 10-gallon tanks instead.
+I always recommend at least a 20-gallon tank, even for babies, but if you do decide to get two males and house them separately, it wouldn’t hurt to get two 10-gallon tanks instead.

 You can share the same food, but keep in mind that this means two different sources of heat, two different UVB lights ( if that’s how you want to provide your geckos with D3 ), different equipment within the tank, etc. Basically, it just means you’ll have double the expenses and double the cost for your initial set up for each gecko.